sei-curiosity/week08day02-lifecycle-events/README.md

 Now, back in `componentDidMount()`, we set state.
 As we are not interested in what the previous state was, we set `allMemeImgs` to memes.

      componentDidMount() {
-      const { meme } = this.props //Can pass the meme data here directly rather than as a prop to work with and setState this.setState({ allMemeImgs: meme });
+      const { meme } = this.props //Can pass the meme data here directly rather than as a prop this.setState({ allMemeImgs: meme });
     }